Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Introduction

 Experiments demonstrate that the auxiliary tasks allow the latent vector to learn more representative information from the scene.
 Therefore, a policy network can be trained faster and performs better, even with less data than a representation based on a single-head network trained for the optimal reconstruction of the scene.

-The primary contributions of this work are: (a) a multi-task network with auxiliary heads to improve the quality of low-dimensional representations, (b) a hazard signal calculated by Gaussian likelihood between route and predicted trajectories of dynamic agents, and (c) an experimental study of an RL policy learning, showing that the learned latent-vector by using auxiliary tasks and also the hazard signal, can help the policy to be (i) trained faster, (ii) perform better, and (iii) learn to solve the task using less data.
+The primary contributions of this work are: (a) a multi-task network with auxiliary heads to improve the quality of low-dimensional representations, (b) a hazard signal calculated by the likelihood between route and predicted trajectories of dynamic agents, and (c) an experimental study of an RL policy learning, showing that the learned latent-vector by using auxiliary tasks and also the hazard signal, can help the policy to be (i) trained faster, (ii) perform better, (iii) learn to solve the task using less data, (iv) and generalize better to new scenarios.

+The rest of this paper is organized as follows.
+The review of related works in Section \ref{related_work} demonstrates that while Reinforcement Learning has been used in autonomous driving, learning a low-dimensional state space for policy learning needs to be explored more.
+In Section \ref{background}, we provide the required background in Variational Auto-Encoder (VAE), Reinforcement Learning, and Deep Q-Network.
+The problem definition and the proposed method are described in Section \ref{method}, with emphasis on the two innovations, multi-head VAE for latent representation learning and hazard signal.
+Then, Section \ref{experiments} presents empirical evaluation in two driving scenarios showing superior performance of the proposed approach compared to state-of-the-art.
+Finally, in Section \ref{conclusion} we conclude that using task-relevant heads in VAE and also the generated hazard signal can help to learn the down-stream driving policy more efficiently.